mikehaertl/translatable/README.md

     +--------------+
 ```

+**2. Attach the behavior to your ActiveRecord model**

-With a setup like this you can now attach the behavior to the `Books` ActiveRecord.
+With the above DB setup you can now attach the behavior to the `Books` ActiveRecord.
-You also have to create a record for the translation table (e.g. `BookTranslations`)
-and define a `HAS_MANY` relationship for it in the `Books` model.

 ```php
 <?php